ZJU-FAST-Lab/GCOPTER/README.md

 </p>
 The angle between the arrow of 2D Nav Goal and positive x-axis (red axis) decides the relative height.
 You can repeat choosing the start and goal to trigger the global planning.
 The solution trajectory considers spatial-temporal optimality and dynamics with drag effects.
 Some states for trajectories, like net thrust, tilt angle, body rate are all available.
 The magnitudes for some of them is shown in the rqt_plot.
 All corridor and trajectory generation are computed in real-time.
 Physical parameters in standard units are all modifiable in a config file.
 If you only wants point-mass model to achieve a faster computing, please modify the penalty-functional-relevant code.

-## Projects Supported by GCOPTER&MINCO
+## Projects Supported by GCOPTER or MINCO

 - Robust Real-Time SE(3) Planning: [youtube](https://www.youtube.com/watch?v=pQ4oSf1rdBU) or [bilibili](https://www.bilibili.com/video/BV1bb4y1X7VE/). (__Reported by [IEEE Spectrum Website](https://spectrum.ieee.org/)!__)
 <a href="https://www.youtube.com/watch?v=pQ4oSf1rdBU" target="blank">